StockNews.com Initiates Coverage on Almaden Minerals (NYSEAMERICAN:AAU)

-StockNews.com assumed coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research note issued to investors on Friday.
-The firm issued a sell rating on the basic materials company’s stock.
+Equities researchers at StockNews.com assumed coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a report issued on Sunday.
+The firm set a “sell” rating on the basic materials company’s stock.

 A hedge fund recently raised its stake in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. grew its position in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the 1st quarter, according to the company in its most recent filing with the SEC.
-The firm owned 2,644,080 shares of the basic materials company’s stock after purchasing an additional 152,310 shares during the quarter.
+Ltd. increased its holdings in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 2,644,080 shares of the basic materials company’s stock after purchasing an additional 152,310 shares during the period.
 Mirae Asset Global Investments Co.
-Ltd. owned 1.93% of Almaden Minerals worth $948,000 as of its most recent filing with the SEC.
-Hedge funds and other institutional investors own 3.54% of the company’s stock.
+Ltd. owned 1.93% of Almaden Minerals worth $948,000 as of its most recent SEC filing.
+Institutional investors and hedge funds own 3.54% of the company’s stock.

 About Almaden Minerals